Founder/Editor of the US & International Archer

 Rhode has continued to inspire athletes of every age with her record breaking performances.
 As the 2008 Arizona Senior Olympic Champion, Rhode stunned the world when she qualified for the 2009 National Senior Olympics.

 In 2011, continued her winning ways by taking first place in the Huntsman World Senior Games in St. George, Utah in her age division.

-Co-Founder and owner of the US & International Archer
+Co-Founder of the US & International Archer

 Bob Rhode loved every part of archery – the sport, the industry, its history, and the people involved.
 He was a great and very competitive archer who came into prominence in 1954 when he became the first archer in history to win both the U.S. Target and National Field Championships in the same year.
 Bob went on to become the uncontested archer of the year.
 In 1955 he attended the World Archery championships in Helsinki, Finland where he finished with the silver medal, after losing to the Swedish champion.
 In 1957 he was the National Field Archery Association Free-Style champion, and in 1959 the International Field champion.
 During the next ten years he was always one of the top ten archers in every competition he entered.
 Bob first began competing with a recurve, then took up shooting with a compound, and also competed in flight shooting.
 Bob received many awards, but among his most cherished, were the N.F.A.A.
 Compton Medal of Honor and the NAA Thompson Medal of Honor.
 He was also one of the original inductees of the Archery Hall of Fame